jagrafft/BioGearsMisc/README.md

-# Julia -> psychomotor data -> ...
+# Miscellaneous Julia Scripts

-Repository for the Julia code I use to preprocess, generate, process, plot, et cetera psychomotor data.
-May eventually split into an independent project (or two).
+Repository for the Julia code I use, sometimes.